grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Install plugins in the Docker container

 You can install publicly available plugins and plugins that are private or used internally in an organization.
+For plugin installation instructions, refer to [Install plugins in the Docker container]({{< relref "./installation/docker#install-plugins-in-the-docker-container" >}}).

 ### Install plugins from other sources